Are Security Questions Secure Enough To Protect Your Account?

 Thankfully, there are some solutions to it.

-- The most secure of it all is the 2-factor authentication.
-After you’ve answered your security question and set a new password, you’ve to login again.
+- The most secure of all is the 2-factor authentication.
+After you’ve answered your security question and set a new password, you have to log in again.
 And when you do it, it is where the 2-factor authentication comes into play.
-After clicking the “login” button, you’ll be asked a pin, which automatically changes after every fixed intervals.
-So even if someone has cracked your security question, they can’t login unless they have the pin.
+After clicking the “login” button, your device asks for a PIN, which automatically changes after every fixed interval.
+Hence, even if someone cracked your security question, they can’t log in unless without the pin.

 - Another option, according to what the blog said, is for the site owners.
 They must have some OTP sent over in the form of SMSs or e-mails along with the questions.

 - A bit less safe option is having multiple security questions.
 Having two questions instead of one greatly reduces the risk.
-If two easy questions each having a probability of being guessed in ten attempts is 25% each, then the possibility that they’ll be guessed together reduces to a whopping 2%.
+If two easy questions have a guessing probability in ten attempts of 25% each, then the possibility of guessing them together reduces to a whopping 2%.